ammar1616/SchoolixDB/readme.md

 ## Introduction

-The "University Database Analysis Project" is designed to evaluate proficiency in SQL, database creation, restoration, data analysis, and result reporting.
+The "School Database Analysis Project" is designed to evaluate proficiency in SQL, database creation, restoration, data analysis, and result reporting.
 The project allows flexibility in choosing any database for analysis.
-The examples and tasks are based on a hypothetical university database named "UniversityDB."
+The examples and tasks are based on a hypothetical School database named "SchoolDB."

 I am using **Microsoft SQL Server** database, but feel free to substitute it with a database of your choice.